jmoenig/Snap/DEVLOG.md

     * custom block instance scripting support
     * new "When slot (slot) edited" hat block for use inside custom block editors
     * new "set slot (slot) to ..." commmand block for use inside custom block editors in "when (slot) edited" hatted scripts
+* **Notable Changes:**
+    * changed "my (attribute)" primitive to report an empty list instead of an empty (scalar) value in case of no existing block, costumes, etc.

 ### 2024-11-02
 * objects, blocks, byob: new "When (slot) edited" hat block for use inside custom block editors
 * objects, blocks, byob, threads: new "set (slot) slot to ..." commmand block for use inside custom block editors in "when (slot) edited" hatted scripts
 * objects: changed wordings for slot-based primitives
+* threads: changed "my (attribute)" primitive to report an empty list instead of an empty (scalar) value in case of no existing block, costumes, etc.

 ### 2024-10-31
 * objects: changed wording for "when ... menu clicked" hat block